Megwana/beammeup/README.md

 ### First-time visitors

-- For first-time visitors, I want them to understand what the website is about and who it is targeted too.
+- For first-time visitors, I want them to understand what the website is about and to who it is targeted too.
-- In addition, I want users to find information about the movie club, such as meet times, general information about the club so they can decide whether it something they would want to be a part of.
+- In addition, I want users to find information about the movie club, such as meet times, and general information about the club so they can decide whether it's something they would want to be a part of.

 ### Movie Club members

-- I want the existing members to be able to view our events and meet up details with ease.
+- I want the existing members to be able to view our events and meet-up details with ease.
-- Furthermore, I would like existing members to view our conjoined reviews of films as a club and still be able to contact formally through our club site, should they have any questions.
+- Furthermore, I would like existing members to view our conjoined reviews of films as a club and still be able to contact them formally through our club site, should they have any questions.

 ### All visitors

 - I want visitors to find the site easy to navigate.
-- I want the home page to invite them into sci-fi notalgia but with still a modern feel.
+- I want the home page to invite them into sci-fi nostalgia but with still a modern feel.
-- I want visitors to be able to contact the site organisers with ease about any queries they may have.
+- I want visitors to be able to contact the site organizers with ease about any queries they may have.
-- I want visitors to see images of on the about page of our club meeting for movie watching to highlight the social aspect of the club.
+- I want visitors to see images on the about page of our club meeting for movie watching to highlight the social aspect of the club.

 ## 2. Features